rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 ![](images/2023-06-26-18-32-46.png)

+B0, B1, B2, B3 are bytes of data of file.

+- Striping takes place at byte level
+- Rarely used
+- Provides higher transfer rate as in RAID 0
+- P0 is parity by bytes B0 and B1
+- $P_i = B_{2i} \oplus B_{2i+1}$, here $\oplus$ is XOR operator.
+- MTTF increases substantially (1/3 of RAID1 = MTTF^2/3), as 1 disk failure can be recovered from the data of the other 2 disks.

+> B means Byte (8 bits of storage)
+> P is parity
+> MTTF = Mean Time To Failure
+> Parity (or check bits) are used for error detection

 ### RAID 4 (Block level level striping)

 ![](images/2023-06-26-18-32-57.png)

+- Striping takes place at block level
+- Dedicated disk for parity blocks
+- Provides higher throughput but very slow writes.
+Disk3 has more writes as Parity needs to be updated for every data write.
+- MTTF increases substantially (same as RAID3)
+- $P_i = A_{2i}\oplus A_{2i+1}$, here $\oplus$ is an exlusive-or operator.

+> A means Block (4K or 8K bytes of storage)
+> P is parity
+> MTTF = Mean Time To Failure

 ### RAID 5 with 3 disks (Block level striping)

 ![](images/2023-06-26-18-33-05.png)

+- A0, A1, A2, A3, ... are contiguous blocks of data of a file
+- Striping takes place at block level
+- Parity blocks are also striped
+- Provides higher thoughput but slower writes but better than RAID 4 as Parity bits are distributed among all disks and the number of write operations on average equal among all 3 disks
+- MTTF increases substantially (same as RAID3)
+- $P_i = A_{2i}\oplus A_{2i+1}$, here $\oplus$ is an exclusive-or operator.

+> RAID5 is more commonly use compare to RAID3 and RAID4.

 ### RAID 6 (Block level level striping)

 ![](images/2023-06-26-18-33-54.png)

+- Similar to RAID5 execpt two parity blocks used
+- Reliability is of the order of MTTF^3/10
+- P0 and P1 are parity blocks for blocks A0, A1 and A2.
+These are computed in such wa that any two disk failures can be safe to recover the data.

 ## Fault Tolerance by Voting